Best Drawing Tablet in 2022

 The device is quite portable and thin (from 11mm to 12.6mm), so you can easily take it on the road.
 Another thing to appreciate is that the tablet includes a stand and a drawing glove.
 Once you buy it, you’re fully set to start drawing.

 For prospective artists looking for the best cheap drawing tablet with a screen, this is a more affordable tablet than the iPad Pro.

 Microsoft Surface Book 3

-If you think a laptop/tablet hybrid sounds impressive, the Microsoft Surface Book 3 is perfect for you.
+If you think a laptop-tablet hybrid sounds ideal, the Microsoft Surface Book 3 is bound to impress you.
 Microsoft has packed some pretty powerful hardware into this device, and even though it’s far from the best affordable drawing tablet on the market, the Surface Book 3 has plenty to offer for its price tag.

-To use it as one, though, you need the Surface Pen, which is purchased separately.
-The tablet’s pressure sensitivity is 4,096, which gets the job done just fine, although it’s below par for digital artists.
 The rubberized pen tip creates friction when pulled across the display’s glossy surface for better control, and the button on the pen’s other end can be used as an eraser.
-Using the Surface Book 3 as a drawing tablet with a pen feels natural, as the pen tip is close enough to the screen, without a thick protective glass surface in between.
+Using the Surface Book 3 as a drawing tablet with a pen feels natural, as the pen tip is close enough to the screen without a thick protective glass surface in between.

 As an all-in-one solution for working on a Windows platform, the Surface Book 3 is the best portable drawing tablet, especially if you don’t mind the high price point.
-It will handle image and video editing, gaming, drawing, and other tasks on par with any other powerful laptop.
+It will handle image and video editing, gaming, drawing, and other tasks like any other powerful laptop.

 Huion Inspiroy H640P